aces/Loris/docs/API/InstrumentFormat.md

 `Description`: Required.
 Follows PageElement.Name rules.

 `Options.Values`: REQUIRED.
-Contains a JSON object specifying the
+Contains a JSON object, keyed by language, the values of which are
-                options to be selected.
+                JSON objects specifying the options to be selected.
 Each key/value corresponds to <option value="JSONKey">JSONValue</option> in an
                 HTML implementation.
 The JSONKey contains the value to be saved if selected, and the JSONValue contains